 To Philips's canon, twentieth-century scholars have added a few poems not in the 1667 volume: the juvenilia described earlier; three poems in Cardiff City Library MS. 2 1073 ("To Sir Amorous La Foole," "On Argalus his vindication to Rosania," and "Juliana and Amaranta: A Dialogue"); "To the Lady Mary Butler at her marriage with the Lord Cavendish, October 1662," which appears with Philips's poems in two manuscripts and in Poems, by Several Persons; "To Rosania and Lucasia: Articles of Friendship," in the Huntington Library; "On the Coronation" from MS. Locke e.
 17 at the Bodleian Library; and the epitaph inscribed on John Lloyd's monument in Cilgerron (also in the Philips holograph, National Library of Wales, 775B).
 For various reasons, scholars have rejected "Upon his Majesties most happy restauration to his Royall Throne in Brittaine" and "Upon the Hollow Tree unto which his Majestie escaped after the unfortunate Battell at Worcester," both of which are ascribed "Cecinit Domina Phillips agro Pembrokiae" in the one known manuscript in which they appear (Bodleian br. bk.
 Firth b.
 20).

-The principal source for information about Philips's life and work remains Philip Webster Souers's biography (1931), refined and occasionally corrected by Patrick Thomas's edition of the poems (1990; as of this writing, an edition of the letters is forthcoming—as is a companion volume of the translations prepared by Ruth Little), and the articles by Lucy Brashear and Claudia A. Limbert.
+The principal sources of information about Philips's life and work include Philip Webster Souers's biography (1931), refined and occasionally corrected by Patrick Thomas's edition of the poems (1990), as well as her collected letters (1992), edited by Thomas, and a companion volume of translations prepared by Ruth Little and Germaine Greer in 1993.
+The first scholarly volume devoted solely to Philips, The Noble Flame of Katherine Philips: A Poetics of Culture, Politics, and Friendship, was published in 2015, and a three-volume edition of her poems, letters, and other publications, edited by Paula Loscocco, was released in 2017.
 Much recent scholarship on Philips has focused on the means by which—in an age when women were urged to be "chaste, silent, and obedient"—she achieved acclaim as a poet to be read and emulated.
 Nevertheless, an increasing number of readers have turned to the works themselves to discover a writer whose talents were far from modest and whose recognition by seventeenth-century literati such as Abraham Cowley and John Dryden was well deserved. —Elizabeth H. Hageman